madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ## The User

-Cancer patients often navigate fear, anxiety, exhaustion, and confusion – but just as striking was their resilience, optimism, and drive to help others.
-One of my biggest takeaways: many patients were eager to participate in research, hoping to make someone else’s journey a little easier.
+CareSpace's users are first and foremost patients who have been diagnosed with cancer.
+Cancer patients are facing some of the most difficult moments of their lives, and while technology can streamline access to information, it can’t provide the human touch that’s often needed.
+A reassuring voice, a hand to hold, or even just a doctor’s presence can make all the difference when processing difficult news.
+They often navigate fear, anxiety, exhaustion, and confusion – but just as striking is their resilience, optimism, and drive to help others.

 {% include figure.html src="personas.png"
 caption="Since Phase 1 focused on the patient experience, we expanded our personas to capture differences in treatment journeys, demographics, and mindsets." alt="An overview of the personas who will interact with this project" %}

-Most of our patient users are 65 and older, which brings a distinct set of design considerations.
+In addition, most of our patient users are 65 and older, which brings a distinct set of design considerations.

 **Their needs shaped every decision we made:**
 * **Vision impairments:** Many users struggle with small text or low-contrast layouts.
-We prioritized large, high-contrast fonts and scalable text to make reading effortless.
+Large, high-contrast fonts and scalable text are important to make reading effortless.
 * **Cognitive clarity:** Navigation must be straightforward.
 Complex menus, hidden actions, or unclear labels only create frustration.
-* **Reduced dexterity:** Precise movements can be difficult, so we designed with large, well-spaced buttons and touch-friendly targets throughout.
+* **Reduced dexterity:** Precise movements can be difficult, so we should ensure large, well-spaced buttons and touch-friendly targets throughout.
 * **Digital skepticism:** Older users often approach new systems with caution.
 Building trust meant clear explanations, step-by-step guidance, and thoughtful confirmation screens at key moments.
 * **Pacing and pressure:** Time-sensitive workflows add unnecessary stress.
 Our design lets users move at their own speed, confident they won’t be penalized for needing a moment.